 Implementing PCIT in Your Agency

-PCIT training involves a 12-18 month process that includes an initial five-day in person training workshop, a two-day follow up workshop, and 12-18 months of consultation calls held weekly and requiring the completion of two full PCIT cases.
+PCIT training involves a 12-18 month process that includes an initial four-day in person training workshop, a three-day follow up workshop, and 12-18 months of consultation calls held weekly and requiring the completion of two full PCIT cases.
 PCIT also requires a significant commitment from agencies, including support for therapists, maintenance of supplies, and development of key infrastructure.
 For more information about the PCIT training process and requirements, see the links below.

 - PCIT Information Sheet – Brief summary of training requirements